Announcements & Reminders

 Before you submit a petition, we encourage you to consult with your academic advisor about degree progression and readmission requirements, which may differ per major.
 At times, students are not able to progress in their chosen major as they wait for a petition decision.

-In accordance with the provisions of Title IX of the Education Amendments Act of 1972 and University policy, if sexual misconduct information is included in a student’s petition, the Office of the Dean of Students and/or the Hardship Withdrawal Committee is obligated to report the matter to USC’s Title IX coordinator.
+In accordance with the provisions of Title IX of the Education Amendments Act of 1972 and University policy, if information is shared regarding an incident of sexual harassment, sexual assault, dating violence, or stalking, the Office of the Dean of Students and/or the Hardship Withdrawal Committee is obligated to report the matter to USC’s Title IX coordinator.

 Semester withdrawals may affect immigration status.
 Before submitting a petition, contact International Student Services at 803-777-7461.